janzeteachesit/redefining-the-classroom/elem/tinkercad.md

 # What Is "Tinkercad"?

 ### [Tinkercad](https://www.tinkercad.com/) is a simple, online 3D design and 3D printing app for everyone.
+Tinkercad is used to make toys, prototypes, home decor, Minecraft models, jewelry and many more things.
 ### How it works:
 ![](https://www.tinkercad.com/img/redesign/TinkerClip.gif)
 #### 1. Place